thosgood/this-weeks-finds/markdown/151-200/week174.md

 Or, equivalently, that the resulting 3 monoid structures agree!

-There is much more to say about this, but let\'s stop here.
+There is much more to say about this, but let's stop here.

 ------------------------------------------------------------------------